 The availability of suitable fuelling and charging infrastructure is a key prerequisite for the spread of zero emission technologies.
 In addition to the availability of appropriate charging capacity, the focus is primarily on cost-efficient installation, intelligent integration into the energy system and operation of the infrastructure.

-Consequently, this thematic area calls for project proposals which either develop novel infrastructure systems or enhance existing solutions to integrate them in new infrastructure systems.
+Consequently, this thematic area calls for project proposals which either develop novel infrastructure systems or enhance existing solutions to integrate them in comprehensive infrastructure systems.
 The focus should be on the development of hardware solutions, but may also include associated software aspects.
+The feasibility and scalability of the solutions developed must be demonstrated in practical operation (for flagship projects and cooperative R&D projects of the research category "Experimental Development").

-Particular attention is paid to sector integration, i.e. the networking of transport components with other sectors such as energy supply.
+Particular attention is paid to sector integration, i.e. intelligently combining mobility-related aspects with other sectors such as energy production, storage and distribution.
 This integration is essential for developing the most economically efficient solutions.
 In addition to the development and testing of technical solutions the call encourages the integration of organisational issues and new business models.

-Planning and implementation must, therefore, take into account the availability of the required energy (including hydrogen, stationary storage and second-life applications) as well as considering potential scalability at a later stage.
-Integration into a comprehensive solution (e.g. including photovoltaics and storage system) is welcomed.
-The economic sustainability of the development, and the option to transfer to regular operations, must be demonstrated at the end of the project period.
+Planning and implementation must, therefore, take into account the availability of the required energy (including hydrogen, stationary storage, second-life and vehicleto-grid applications) as well as considering potential scalability at a later stage.
+Integration into an overall system including operational demonstration (e.g. with photovoltaics, storage system, charging solutions and/or hydrogen and vehicle-to-grid applications) is welcomed.
+The economic sustainability of the development, and potential transition to regular operations must be demonstrated at the end of the project period.

-The involvement of grid operators is desired, e.g. in order to be able to simulate or test charging management systems and grid-friendly charging under realworld conditions.
+The involvement of grid operators is desired, e.g. in order to be able to simulate or test charging management systems and grid-friendly charging under real-world conditions.

-3.2.3 CALL TOPIC 3: Zero Emission Logistics and Zero Emission Mobility Solutions
+3.2.3 CALL-TOPIC 3: Zero Emission Logistics and Zero Emission Mobility Solutions